 Shallow tunnels are often built using the cut and cover method of tunnel construction.
 This approach involves excavating a trench in the ground and covering it with support capable of supporting the load.
 There are two methods for the cut and cover method.
 One is the bottom-up method, in which a tunnel is excavated beneath the surface and supported by the ground.

 Another way is the top-down method, in which the side support walls are built first, either via slurry walling or contiguous bored piling.
 The roof is then installed on top of the walls, and excavation is completed.
 Finally, the base slab is built.
 The majority of underground metro rail stations are built utilizing the cut-and-cover approach.

 The method of using a bored tunnel is cutting-edge expertise.
-Tunnel boring machines are used for this method, which works automatically and makes the entire tunneling procedure easier.
-It is also a more efficient and effective way of tunnel construction in urban, heavy trafficked locations where traffic diversion, traffic management during construction is a highly difficult and expensive task.
+Tunnel boring machines are used for this method, which works automatically and makes the entire tunnelling procedure easier.
+It is also a more efficient and effective way of tunnel construction in urban, heavy trafficked locations where traffic diversion, and traffic management during construction is a highly difficult and expensive task.

 Tunnel boring machines (TBMs) come in a variety of shapes and sizes to meet various ground conditions.
 These machines can work in challenging environments, such as below the water table.
 TBM can work in below-water-table circumstances because of a specific pressurized container.

 This procedure is utilized when there is a lot of clay in the soil.
 This is a traditional approach that is still used for little jobs such as installing sewage pipes.
 In this procedure, a hole is dug into the earth, and then a depth tunnel is constructed by the clay kicker, which is mounted on a plank at a 450 angle.
 Under the clay kicker foot, there is a digging tool.

 This is well-known since it was the method employed by Englishmen during World War I to bury mines.